harcomaase/lsp-gpt/Readme.md

 a specific task.
 According to the examples, it can help with idea brainstorming or code analysis, and we can probably instruct it to act as a language server!

-It can easily instructed to act as a language server, and the UI shows the generated prompts that make GPT-4 behave differently.
+It can easily be instructed to act as a language server, and the UI shows the generated prompts that make GPT-4 behave differently.
 As these custom GPTs are not available via the API yet, we can at least use the generated prompts as inspiration for the prompts of our language server.